vishalvinod175/Walmart-Analytics---SQL/README.md

   Gender-Based Sales: Analyzed sales distribution, revealing that female customers accounted for 55% of total purchases, amounting to $166391.

 * Payment Methods:
-  Usage Frequency: Discovered that cash payments were used in 35% of transactions, while  e-wallets accounted for 34% and e-wallets for 31%.
+  Usage Frequency: Discovered that Cash payments were used in 35% of transactions, while E-wallets accounted for 34% and Credit Card Payments for 31%.
   Revenue Contribution: Calculated that transactions made via credit cards contributed to 50% of the total revenue.

 * Product Line Performance: